aprove-developers/KoAT2-Releases/README.md

 2. Run ./koat2 in main to get the help page of koat2 For further information run ./koat2 commandname --help The main command proceeding a full analysis is the command "analyse".
-3. A detailed description of the input format and how to execute KoAT
+3. A detailed description of the input format and how to execute this tool can be found [here](https://aprove-developers.github.io/ExpectedUpperBounds/).